Dangerous Journeys: Mythus: Contents

 Dangerous Journeys: Mythus is a supplement in which the player characters are called Heroic Personas and are generated by dividing points between the Mental, Physical and Spiritual attributes.
 The setting for Mythus is the world of Aerth.

 Publication history

-Shannon Appelcline explained that Gary Gygax wanted to begin publication on Dangerous Journeys in the horror genre, but GDW wanted the system to being with a fantasy game so Gygax developed Mythus: Dangerous Journeys: Mythus (1992) was soon published.
+Shannon Appelcline explained that Gary Gygax wanted to begin publication on Dangerous Journeys in the horror genre, but Game Designers' Workshop (GDW) wanted the system to begin with a fantasy game so Gygax developed Mythus: Dangerous Journeys: Mythus (1992) was soon published.
 It would be followed by a few supplements and a magazine over the next year" and commented that "Mythus offered an impressive 'first' in GDW's history.
 After years of science-fiction and near-future games, GDW's first fantasy roleplaying game."

 Gygax had originally planned to publish his adventure Necropolis for New Infinites Productions but ultimately published it through GDW as a Mythus adventure in 1992.
 Gygax also wrote novels for the Mythus setting.